marq24/ha-fordpass/README.md

 >
 > Please be aware that I am developing this integration to the best of my knowledge and belief, but can't give a guarantee.
 Therefore, use this integration **at your own risk**!
 >
-> - It's recommended to use/create a **separate Fordpass account** for this integration (see step-by-step procedure further below).
+> It's recommended to use/create a **separate Fordpass account** for this integration ([see the 'step-by-step' procedure further below](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#use-of-a-separate-fordpass-account-is-recommended)).
-> - It's recommended to use an **update interval of 240 seconds or higher** to prevent a lock of your Fordpass account.

-> [!NOTE]
-> Since I own an EV (Mustang MachE 2023), I will focus on the features that are available for electrical vehicles, but of course I will try not to mess up the features for petrol or diesel vehicles.
-[Please see also the 'I need you' section](https://github.com/marq24/ha-fordpass#i-need-you)

 > [!IMPORTANT]
 > ## Unusual Integration Setup
 > Status Quo in spring/summer 2025: This integration requires an unusual setup process to be able to access the data of your vehicle.
-This is due to the fact that Ford has changed (once again) the access policies to the required backend APIs (and revoked the access to the APIs for individual developers).
+This is because Ford has changed (once again) the access policies to the required backend APIs (and revoked the access to the APIs for individual developers).
 >
 > The current implementation is based on API calls the original Fordpass App (for Android & iOS) performs, and it's some sort of reverse engineered.
 >